CMU-MultiComp-Lab/social-iq-2.0/_pages/challenge.md

 ![alt text paris](/assets/img/paris.jpg){: .banner-image}

-The Social-IQ 2.0 Challenge will be co-hosted with the [Artificial Social Intelligence Workshop at ICCV '23](https://sites.google.com/view/asi-iccv-2023/home), and will comprise a challenge with paper submissions on the Social-IQ 2.0 task.
-The dataset contains over 1,000 videos, annotated with over 6,000 4-class multiple choice questions.
-There are $1,200 in total prizes.
+The inaugural <b>Social-IQ Challenge</b> will be co-hosted with the [Artificial Social Intelligence Workshop](https://sites.google.com/view/asi-iccv-2023/home) at [ICCV '23](https://iccv2023.thecvf.com).
+This challenge welcomes paper submissions on the new Social-IQ 2.0 task, focused on multimodal VideoQA in socially-rich situations (1000+ videos, 6000+ questions, 24,0000+ answers).
+There are $1,200 in total prizes for challenge participants.

 If you plan to participate, please fill out this [form](https://forms.gle/ZVTAvNunBQUa9ncJ6) with your email address so we can keep you up to date with any relevant updates about the challenge.